hyperledger-labs/blockchain-carbon-accounting/Getting_Started.md

 # Getting Started Instructions

 These are some general notes for developers to get started.

+You will need to run `npm install` in the following directories:
+- data/
+- supply-chain/
+- net-emissions-tokens/api-server/
+- net-emissions-tokens/interface/

-Please also read the README.md documentations and installation instructions in each component.
+Please also read the README.md documentations, net-emissions-tokens/docs/ directory, and installation instructions in each component.

 Run ipfs daemon --enable-pubsub-experiment